 In April of 2001 the LSGTPA purchased OKGTPA’s pulling sled.
 A bumper pull trailer was also purchased in April 2001.
 The Club sorely needed at trailer to haul their new sled.
 A Club member showed his faith in the Club by providing financing to purchase a trailer.
 This sled was not sled propelled and required a tractor to pull it back to the start line after each pull.
 Club members worked during the year on the sled performing general maintenance, repairs, adding weight brackets, new paint and adding lettering.

 2002 and 2003 saw the Club continuing to grow.
 They hosted pulls in and around the north-central Texas area.

 Up until the 2004 pulling season the Club had no scales to actually weigh tractors.
 Until this time pullers were on the “honor” system as far as not being overweight.
 This all changed when the Club took delivery of a brand new set of scales in January 2004.
 Pullers were now required to follow class weight limits and weigh their tractor just prior to pulling.

 A generator was purchased by the Club in May of 2004 to power the scales.

 September of 2004 had the LSGTPA purchasing an Agri-Tronix electronic Measuring System for the Sled.
+This sled was buil by Kenneth Houlton of Abilene, KS.
 This device allowed the pull distance to be measured by the distance the sled was pull directly from the sled.
 This purchase also included a radio linked display for the judges stand to visually see and record the pull distance.